 Don’t owe taxes but face yearly US tax filing expenses |

-They’re not getting through to the US consulates to renounce their citizenship or apply for a SSN (American fiscal Number) as demanded by their local bank.
-We now see individuals traveling to other countries just to get an appointment and hoping the door is actually open.
+They’re not getting through to the US consulates to renounce their citizenship or apply for an SSN (American fiscal Number) as demanded by their local bank.
+We now see individuals traveling to other countries just to get an appointment and hoping the door is open.

 Banks have been obligated since 2012 under a US law called FATCA to provide the US with all of their American clients.
 Since the US law comes under threat of severe penalties European banks are overly complying and trying to shake their US customers.